kensiprell/ktorio.github.io/quickstart/guides/api.md

 ## Exercises

-After following this guide, as an exercise, you can try to do the following exercises:
+Now that you've finished reading this guide, you can try the following exercises:

 ### Exercise 1

-Add unique ids to each snippet and add a DELETE http verb to /snippets allowing an authenticated user to delete her snippets.
+Add unique ids to each snippet and add a DELETE HTTP verb to /snippets allowing an authenticated user to delete her snippets.

 ### Exercise 2